HTML2PATS is a tool for converting HTML with embedded ATS2 code into ATS2 code

 using a function

-call: ${length(xs)}
+call: ${length(xs)})

 Finally, it is possible to locally implement template functions.

-tag is used to call a template function
+The ats-call tag is used to call a template function

 (with specified template arguments listed in tmpargs and dynamic